 Debian includes packages for Conkeror since version 5.0 (Lenny).
 You can install Conkeror like this1 as root:

 apt-get install conkeror conkeror-spawn-process-helper

-Ubuntu Lucid and Maverick include Conkeror packages.
+Ubuntu Lucid (and Maverick 10.10, already EoL) include Conkeror packages.
 You can install Conkeror like this2:

 sudo apt-get install conkeror conkeror-spawn-process-helper

 Due to the new Mozilla release schedule, Ubuntu kicked out Mozilla XULRunner and all its reverse dependencies (including Conkeror) in 11.04 Natty and later releases.

 Since Conkeror can use "firefox -app" instead of "xulrunner", conkeror packages with package version 1.0~~pre+git1110272207-~nightly1 or higher use this feature and are installable on Ubuntu again.